-Electricity

-Repair category 1

-Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
-It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
+fuse box has been upgraded to a circuit breaker style, however, limited set outlets were evident along with skirting mounted socket outlets.
+He upgrading/modernisation may be required.
+Institution of Engineering Technology recommends that inspections testings are undertaken at least every five years and on a change of upancy.
+It should be appreciated that only the most recently structed or re-wired properties will have installations which fully comply